-APPENDIX 6 LOCAL GREEN SPACE ASSESSMENT
+APPENDIX 6 LOCAL GREEN SPACE ASSESSMENT Site Details

-Village Playing Field (behind the Community Hall)
+Description and Purpose Village Playing Field (behind the Community Hall) Checklist CNPPF Criteria Assessment Are there any statutory designations?
+No Is it close to the community it services?
 Yes.
-Behind the Village Hall and Shop
+Behind the Village H and Shop Is the site designated for any purpose in the Local Plan?
+No Is there public access?
+Yes Are there any current planning on the site? permissions No Is there any ecological significance?
+No What is the site area?
 About 0.4 ha Is it historically significant?
-No

-Stutton Parish Council

-Is it demonstrably special to the local community and hold a particular local significance?

-Regularly used for recreation, village events car boot sales/sports/fete

-Is it local in character and is not an extensive tracts of land (less than 2.5 hectares)?
+No Who owns it?
+Stutton Parish Council Is it demonstrably special to the local community and hold a particular local significance?
+Regularly used for recreation, village events car boot sales/sports/fe Is it local in character and is not an extensive tracts of land (less than 2.5 hectares)?
+Yes N. S. S. Conclusion: Does the site meet the LGS criteria?
+Yes

-APPENDIX 6 LOCAL GREEN SPACE ASSESSMENT SI
+APPENDIX 6 LOCAL GREEN SPACE ASSESSMENT Site Details